J0v4n89/RBAC-demo-application/README.md

 The goal of the project is to illustrate a common access control flaw: the frontend blocks low-privileged users from changing roles, but the backend does not enforce any server-side permission checks.
 As a result, a member can use Burp Suite to send a crafted request and successfully escalate privileges.

 How to run the application
+1.Install dependencies:
-1.Install dependencies: npm install
+npm install

 2.Create a .env file:
 MONGO_URI=your_mongodb_uri
-JWT_SECRET=some_secret
+JWT_SECRET=secret
 PORT=3000

 3.Start the server: